College of Education

 The College of Education does not accept transfer credits for Professional Education or content area courses with equivalents at UW when the grade earned was less than a C. Please note that grades of C- or lower will not satisfy this requirement.
 The College of Education does not accept either teaching methodology or student teaching coursework or credits completed at other colleges or universities.

 College of Education students are responsible for knowing and meeting graduation requirements.
 Students are expected to maintain a 2.75 UW Total Institution grade point average to enter Phase II and III of the Wyoming Teacher Education Program and continue in the professional education sequence and to graduate from the teacher education program.
 Prior to enrolling in professional education courses, students are expected to have met the specific program and course prerequisites as listed in this publication.
 Students are expected to make reasonable academic progress toward completion of a degree.

 The four departments of the College of Education provide support for master's and doctoral degree programs.
-Faculty and staff work to deliver these programs by providing campus-based courses, courses taught through compressed video, courses taught on-site at different locations in Wyoming, courses taught online, and courses taught in hybrid formats.
+Faculty and staff work to deliver these programs by providing campus-based courses, courses taught through video conferencing, courses taught on-site at different locations in Wyoming, courses taught online, and courses taught in hybrid formats.

 The College of Education is dedicated to offering high quality graduate programs that will provide students with the necessary skills to become educational leaders within their areas of specialization and expertise.
 All graduate students in the College of Education are expected to become scholars, researchers, and practitioners.
 They must, therefore, be knowledgeable about the ever-changing literature and research in education, the characteristics and needs of learners, and methods for facilitating learning.
 They must also understand the process of change and how to facilitate changes in learning settings that reflect what is known about the teaching/learning process.
 These skills are important to all graduate students, regardless of their areas of specialization or major emphasis.